Big Show: WWF Champion (1999–2003)

 Wight signed a ten-year contract with the World Wrestling Federation in the midst of the promotion's "Attitude Era".
 He debuted on February 14, 1999 under the name "Paul Wight" at St. Valentine's Day Massacre: In Your House, establishing himself as a member of Vince McMahon's villainous stable, the Corporation.
 During McMahon's cage match against Stone Cold Steve Austin, Wight tore through the canvas from underneath the ring and attacked Austin, establishing himself as a heel.
 After he threw Austin into the side of the cage, the cage broke, causing Austin to fall outside to the floor, resulting in Austin winning the match.
 Wight served as McMahon's enforcer and was renamed Big Show.

-At WrestleMania XV on March 28, he faced Mankind for the right to referee the main event between Austin and The Corporation's WWF Champion The Rock.
+At WrestleMania XV on March 28, Big Show faced Mankind for the right to referee the main event between Austin and The WWF Champion, the Corporation's The Rock.
 Big Show incapacitated Mankind and was disqualified.
-After the match, McMahon slapped him, so he punched McMahon, turning face and leaving The Corporation.
-He lost to Mankind in a Boiler Room Brawl at Backlash on April 25.
-They eventually formed a stable with Test and Ken Shamrock known as The Union, who fought against the Corporation and later The Corporate Ministry.
+After the match, McMahon slapped Big Show, so he punched McMahon, turning face and leaving The Corporation.
+Big Show lost to Mankind in a Boiler Room Brawl at Backlash on April 25.
+Big Show and Mankind eventually formed a stable with Test and Ken Shamrock known as The Union, who fought against the Corporation and later The Corporate Ministry.
 At Fully Loaded on July 25, Big Show defeated Kane.

-He turned heel again by teaming with The Undertaker; they won the WWF Tag Team Championship from Kane and X-Pac at SummerSlam on August 22, but lost them to Mankind and The Rock the following week on Raw is War.
-They regained the titles in a Buried Alive match on the September 9 episode of SmackDown!, before losing them again on the September 20 episode of Raw is War.
+Big Show turned heel again by teaming with The Undertaker; they won the WWF Tag Team Championship from Kane and X-Pac at SummerSlam on August 22, but lost them to Mankind and The Rock the following week on Raw is War.
+Big Show and The Undertaker regained the titles in a Buried Alive match on the September 9 episode of SmackDown!, before losing them again on the September 20 episode of Raw is War.